ENERGY STAR

 Register >>

-Verifying ENERGY STAR Certification
+Verifying the ENERGY STAR Certification Application

 Do you verify commercial building applications for ENERGY STAR certification?
 This webinar, based on the ENERGY STAR Guide for Licensed Professionals, covers the role of the licensed professional, as well as requirements for verifying commercial building applications for ENERGY STAR certification.